-Suggested Duration Activity and Description 10 minutes Discussion: Have a conversation with the learners to understand how much they know about good hygiene practices and ways to remain disease-free.
-Here are some questions you can ask: 1.
-What are some ways we can avoid being sick?
-(Some answers might include eating healthy, washing hands, staying active etc.) 2.
+Suggested Activity and Description Duration

+Discussion: Have a conversation with the learners to understand how much they know about good hygiene practices and ways to remain disease-free.
+Here are some questions you can ask:

+- 1. What are some ways we can avoid being sick?
+(Some answers might include eating healthy, washing hands, staying active etc.) - 2.
 Because of the COVID-19 pandemic we all have to wear masks, why do you think we do this?
-(Answer: to avoid spreading COVID-19 virus through speezes and coughs.)
+(Answer: to avoid spreading COVID-19 virus through sneezes and coughs.)

+Why do disease prevention mechanisms work?

+For each of the prevention mechanisms listed below, ask the learners why they think it prevents disease:

+- 1. Cooking food at high temperatures

+- 2. Washing hands with soap and water

+- 3. Covering our nose and mouth when sneezing or coughing

+- 4. Cleaning open wounds

+- 5. Covering open wounds with a Band-Aid

+(Answers):

-10 minutes Why do disease prevention mechanisms work?
-For each of the prevention mechanisms listed below, ask the learners why they think it prevents disease: Cooking food at high temperatures Washing hands with soap and water Covering our nose and mouth when sneezing or coughing Cleaning open wounds Covering open wounds with a Band-Aid (Answers): Bacteria on meat and vegetables die at high temperatures The addition of soap kills bacteria.
-It stops the spread of any bacteria that is in the water droplets of your cough and/or sneeze.
-Bacteria or viruses can enter through open wounds so disinfecting the area kills any microorganisms.
+- 1. Bacteria on meat and vegetables die at high temperatures. - 2.
+The addition of soap kills bacteria. - 3.
+It stops the spread of any bacteria that is in the water droplets of your cough and/or sneeze. - 4.
+Bacteria or viruses can enter through open wounds so disinfecting the area kills any microorganisms. - 5.
 Bacteria or viruses can enter through open wounds, so keeping the cut covered can reduce chances of microorganisms entering.

+How our body fights disease:

+Once a bacteria or virus enters our body, (refer to the image you drew yesterday),

+EAA welcomes feedback on its projects in order to improve, please use this link: https://forms.gle/pVXs3vQEufuzSShs7

-30 minutes How our body fights disease: • Once a bacteria or virus enters our body, (refer to the image you drew yesterday), • Once a bacteria or virus enters our body , (refer to the image you drew yesterday), Our body tries to fight the bacteria or virus off because the bacteria or virus can harm our body.
+Our body tries to fight the bacteria or virus off because the bacteria or virus can harm our body.

 What do you think our body does to fight the bad bacteria or virus?
-An illustration is shown below to get you thinking
+An illustration is shown below to get you thinking:

+- During the fight our body gets sick. - Ask the learner to name these "fighters".
+Some names they might come up with could include, soldiers, policemen, good guys etc. (ensure they do not use the name 'good bacteria' or 'good virus') - Once the fighters have defeated the bacteria or virus, we feel better.

+You already created a diagram of (i) the bad bacteria invading on day 1.

+Draw the 2 remaining scenes of (ii) our fighters fighting the bad bacteria and (iii) our fighters winning.
+For each scene write a description that includes how we are feeling during this time.

+Main takeaway: Ensure the learner is aware of how our body is feeling at each of the 3 stages.